core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 --- abstract

-This document specifies the use of the Constrained Application Protocol (CoAP) for group communication, using UDP/IP multicast as the underlying data transport.
+This document specifies the use of the Constrained Application Protocol (CoAP) for group communication, including the use of UDP/IP multicast as the default underlying data transport.
 Both unsecured and secured CoAP group communication are specified.
 Security is achieved by use of the Group Object Security for Constrained RESTful Environments (Group OSCORE) protocol.
-The target application area of this specification is any group communication use cases that involve resource-constrained devices or networks.
+The target application area of this specification is any group communication use cases that involve resource-constrained devices or networks that support CoAP.
 This document replaces RFC7390, while it updates RFC7252 and RFC7641.

 --- middle

 # Introduction # {#chap-intro}
-This document specifies group communication using the Constrained Application Protocol (CoAP) {{RFC7252}} together with UDP/IP multicast.
+This document specifies group communication using the Constrained Application Protocol (CoAP) {{RFC7252}}, together with UDP/IP multicast as the default transport for CoAP group communication messages.
 CoAP is a RESTful communication protocol that is used in resource-constrained nodes, and in resource-constrained networks where packet sizes should be small.
 This area of use is summarized as Constrained RESTful Environments (CoRE).

 One-to-many group communication can be achieved in CoAP, by a client using UDP/IP multicast data transport to send multicast CoAP request messages.
 In response, each server in the addressed group sends a response message back to the client over UDP/IP unicast.
 Notable CoAP implementations supporting group communication include the framework "Eclipse Californium" 2.0.x {{Californium}} from the Eclipse Foundation and the "Implementation of CoAP Server & Client in Go" {{Go-OCF}} from the Open Connectivity Foundation (OCF).

-Both unsecured and secured CoAP group communication over UDP/IP multicast are specified in this document.
+Both unsecured and secured CoAP group communication are specified in this document.
 Security is achieved by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, which in turn builds on Object Security for Constrained Restful Environments (OSCORE) {{RFC8613}}.
 This method provides end-to-end application-layer security protection of CoAP messages, by using CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}}.

 All guidelines in {{RFC7390}} are updated by this document, which replaces and obsoletes {{RFC7390}}.
 Furthermore, this document updates {{RFC7252}}, by specifying: a group request/response model; a response validation model for responses to group requests; and the use of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to achieve security for CoAP group communication.
 Finally, this document also updates {{RFC7641}}, by defining the multicast usage of the CoAP Observe Option for both the GET and FETCH methods.

 All sections in the body of this document are normative, while appendices are informative.
 For additional background about use cases for CoAP group communication in resource-constrained devices and networks, see {{appendix-usecases}}.

 ## Scope ## {#scope}
-For group communication, only solutions that use CoAP over UDP/IP multicast are in the scope of this document.
-There are alternative methods to achieve group communication using CoAP, for example Publish-Subscribe {{I-D.ietf-core-coap-pubsub}} which uses a central broker server that CoAP clients access via unicast communication.
-These methods may be usable for the same or similar use cases as are targeted in this document.
+For group communication, only those solutions that use CoAP requests over a "one-to-many" (i.e. non-unicast) transport protocol are in the scope of this document.
+There are alternative methods to achieve group communication using CoAP, using unicast only.
+One example is Publish-Subscribe {{I-D.ietf-core-coap-pubsub}} which uses a central broker server that CoAP clients access via unicast communication.
+These alternative methods may be usable for the same or similar use cases as the ones targeted in this document.

+This document defines UDP/IP multicast as the default transport protocol for CoAP group requests, as in {{RFC7252}}.
+Other transport protocols (which may include broadcast, non-IP multicast, geocast, etc.) are not described in detail and are left for future work.
+Although UDP/IP multicast transport is assumed in most of the text in this document, we expect many of the considerations for UDP/IP multicast can be re-used for alternative transport protocols.

 Furthermore, this document defines Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the default group communication security solution for CoAP.
-Security solutions for group communication and configuration other than Group OSCORE are not in scope.
+Security solutions for group communication and configuration other than Group OSCORE are left for future work.
 General principles for secure group configuration are in scope.

 ## Terminology ## {#terminology}
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL"